johnmathews/johnmathews.is/data/blog/elitism-mid-career-growth.md

 ---

-A [blog post](https://stkbailey.substack.com/p/elitism-as-the-mid-career-growth) by Stephen Bailey articulating something I've thought about but never seen anyone else consider:
+A [blog post](https://stkbailey.substack.com/p/elitism-as-the-mid-career-growth) by Stephen Bailey articulating ideas I've thought about but never seen anyone else consider;

+1. An aggressive[^1] attitude can drive progress - it's one of the mental tools in the toolbox.
+2. Software engineering is a craft - I am a craftsman.
+Not an artist, and not a technician.

 > The active and violent spirit of the postdoc is a critical difference in the ways that early- and
 > mid-career professionals grow in their craft.